Steve Isakowitz: Career

 Isakowitz became president and CEO of Aerospace Corp. in 2016, leaving the post of President at Virgin Galactic, where he was replaced by Mike Moses.

 Prior to Aerospace Corp, Isakowitz was President of Virgin Galactic from 2013 to 2016.
 He served as Chief Technology Officer of Virgin Galactic from 2011 to 2013.
 At Virgin Galactic, his responsibilities included the development of privately funded launch systems, human spaceflight vehicles, advanced technologies, and other new space applications.

 Prior to Virgin Galactic, Isakowitz served as Chief Financial Officer of the United States Department of Energy, where he supported basic scientific research and advanced energy technologies in the national security and civil sectors, while managing a budget of nearly $30 billion.
 In 2007, he was appointed as the United States Department of Energy Chief Financial Officer by President George W. Bush where he was confirmed to his post unanimously by the U.S. Senate.
 He was selected to continue in his position under President Barack Obama.

 Previously, he served as Deputy Associate Administrator for the Exploration Systems Mission Directorate at NASA, where he helped guide the development of advanced technologies and promoted innovative approaches in the areas of space transportation and government-industry partnerships.

 Prior to his NASA work, Isakowitz served as Science and Space Programs Branch Chief at the White House Office of Management and Budget, where he oversaw $50 billion in federal science and technology programs, which included NASA, NOAA, and the National Science Foundation.

 Together with Sirisha Bandla, Isakowitz and his wife founded the non-profit Matthew Isakowitz Foundation in 2017 in honor of his late son.

+Isakowitz joined Vast as an advisor in June of 2026.